jacoscaz/treesandrobots.github.io/_posts/2019-06-16-redux-react-without-bundlers-compilers-package-managers-build-system.md

 template rendering.

-Whether each of these concerns would be better addressed by introducing a build system, adding a new step to an existing build system or by adopting a different solution should always be a matter of discussion on a case-by-case basis.
-Defaulting to a complete, all-encompassing build system just because that is how a given framework is normally used seems myopic at best and irresponsible at worst, no matter how good such a framework might be.
+Whether each of these concerns would be better addressed by introducing a build system, adding a new step to an existing build system or adopting a different solution should always be a matter of discussion on a case-by-case basis.
+Defaulting to a complete, all-encompassing build system just because that is how a given framework is normally used seems myopic at best and irresponsible at worst, no matter how good such framework and/or build system might be.

 All of this said, I personally find `React` to be a delightful framework to work with.
 I appreciate its focus on a more functional approach to UI